By Andy Burrows

 If you have the ambition or goal to be a CFO or Finance Director one day, here’s an opportunity to get yourself ‘CFO-ready’.

-CFO Readiness Builder is a six-month development journey, involving online training, coaching, homework and group work, with the support to go with it.
+CFO Readiness Builder is a multi-month development journey, involving online training, coaching, homework and group work, with the support to go with it.
 The aim is to actually get you CFO-ready, and not just teach you about it.

 Andy Burrows is a popular writer and speaker on a wide range of topics in Business Finance and Accounting.
 He provides online training and coaching, so that business-focused Finance professionals can grow in impact and business leadership.